Cybersecurity for Scientific and High-Performance Computing

 - Network Measurement, Analysis and Visualization.
 NetSage is a network measurement, analysis and visualization service funded by the National Science Foundation and is designed to address the needs of today's international networks.
 This project is co-led by Sean Peisert at LBNL.
 See NetSage project website.

 - Distributed Detection of DDoS Attacks on the WAN.
-This project is examining ways in which operators of wide-area networks (WANs) cam better use their vantage points to detect DDoS attacks before they reach individual sites.
-It is particularly focused on large-scale science traffic as seen in ESnet and certain other national and regional "research and education" networks.
-This project is funded by DOE's iJC3 Cyber R&D program and is led by Sean Peisert at LBNL.
+This project is examining ways in which operators of wide-area networks (WANs) can better use their vantage points to detect DDoS attacks before they reach individual sites.
+It is particularly focused on large-scale science traffic as seen in ESnet and certain other national and regional “research and education” networks.
+This project is funded by DOE's iJC3 Cyber R&D program and is led by Sean Peisert at Berkeley Lab.
 See DDoS Detection project website.

 - Inferring Computing Activity Using Physical Sensors.
 This project is using power data to identify computational operations, particularly in high-performance and cloud computing environments.
-This project is led by Sean Peisert at LBNL.
+This project is led by Sean Peisert at Berkeley Lab.
 See project website for inferring computing activity with power data.

 - A Mathematical and Data-Driven Approach to Intrusion Detection for High-Performance Computing.
 In this project, CRD researchers developed mathematical and statistical techniques to analyze the access and use of high-performance computer systems.
-This project was funded by the U.S. Department of Energy's Applied Mathematics Section.
-LBNL, which was the lead institution for the project, also funded UC Davis and the International Computer Science Institute (ICSI) at UC Berkeley in this activity via subcontracts from LBNL.
+This project was funded by the US Department of Energy’s Applied Mathematics Section.
+Berkeley Lab, the lead institution for the project, also funded UC Davis and the International Computer Science Institute (ICSI) at UC Berkeley in this activity via subcontracts from Berkeley Lab.
 See Mathematical Approach to Intrusion Detection in HPC project website.

 - DALHIS – Data Analysis on Large-scale Heterogeneous Infrastructures for Science.
-The DALHIS associate team is a collaboration between the Myriads Inria project-team (Rennes, France), Avalon Inria project-team (Lyon, France) and the LBNL Data Science and Technology (DST) department (Berkeley, USA).
-This portion of the DAHLIS project focus on cybersecurity to enable an integrated scientific data analysis ecosystem to accelerating the pace of scientific insight.
+The DALHIS associate team is a collaboration between the Myriads Inria project team (Rennes, France), the Avalon Inria project team (Lyon, France), and the Berkeley Lab Data Science and Technology (DST) department (Berkeley, USA).
+This portion of the DAHLIS project focuses on cybersecurity to enable an integrated scientific data analysis ecosystem to accelerate the pace of scientific insight.

 Key Representative Publications: